 ITB has been open to developing a double/joint degree program.
 Such an initiative is done through ITB’s faculties and schools directly.
 Therefore, a prospective partner is encouraged to contact the specific faculty or school directly.
 Please check the faculty or school’s contact point.
 Alternatively, a prospective partner can also contact the Office of the Vice Rector for Academics and Student Affairs (firstname.lastname@example.org), or any unit within the office.

 Agreements on funded or sponsored staff mobility can be facilitated by the Bureau of Partnerships, such as Erasmus+ agreements.
 Otherwise, any prospective partner who is interested in developing a staff mobility agreement should contact the contact point of ITB’s faculties and/or schools.
 Alternatively, a prospective partner can also contact the Office of the Vice Rector for Resources (email@example.com), or any unit within the office.

 Research collaboration is generally started by an individual faculty member or a research group.
-Any prospective partner who is interested in development a research collaboration initiative should contact the Office of the Vice Rector for Research and Innovation (email@example.com), or any relevant unit within the office.
+Any prospective partner who is interested in developing a research collaboration initiative should contact the Office of the Vice Rector for Research and Innovation (firstname.lastname@example.org), or any relevant unit within the office.
 Alternatively, a prospective partner may take a look at the following pages for research hubs: